-8.4.
-Input to the Commission Implementing Act on weighted average MTRs
+3.8.4 Input to the Commission Implementing Act on weighted average MTRs

-According to Art 6c the Commission has to review the Implementing Acts setting out the weighted average of maximum mobile termination rates every year in accordance with the same procedure.
-This and the letter from the Commission from 28 July 2015 imply that BEREC needs to give input to the Commission on this matter once a year.
+According to Art 6c, the Commission has to review the Implementing Acts setting out the weighted average of maximum mobile termination rates across the EU every year in accordance with the same procedure.
+This and the letter from the Commission from 28th July 2015 imply that BEREC needs to give input to the Commission on this matter once a year.